Highwater Camp is beautifully located along the banks of the Wild and Scenic Illinois River in Watts, Oklahoma.

 Camping guests do not need to purchase a River Access Pass.
 However, GRDA does require a river permit for each watercraft that is used on the river.
 We do not sell private boat permits from GRDA.
 You will have to contact GRDA directly for more info of how and where to purchase them.
 918-256-5545

-If you are not camping and only wish to use HWC to set your own shuttle, you must purchase a River Access Passes.
+If you are not camping and only wish to use HWC to set your own shuttle, you must purchase a River Access Pass.
 See GRDA river map to view a list of float operators, rentals, shuttle services and public access locations.)

 Disclaimer